Monday, July 14, 2025

 The N field of this command is still 3, so the next command to be executed will be the now-incremented CLEAR command.
 This completes the program's cycle for one destination line.
 That cycle now starts over again at the CLEAR command.

-There are a several additional details necessary to complete the picture of how this phase of the program worked, most of which Jim mentioned in his long comment.
+There are several additional details necessary to complete the picture of how this phase of the program worked, most of which Jim mentioned in his long comment.

 • How does the program terminate?
 It doesn't.
 Once line 23 gets cleared, the program no longer exists, or rather, its words have all been overwritten with zeroes, which are NOOP commands.
 No matter in which word-time the CLEAR for line 23 ends, the NOOP will copy line 0 to line 0 and take the next command from location 0, which is also a NOOP.
 Thus, the program finishes by endlessly executing NOOP commands, copying line 0 to line 0 until the operator halts the system.